zhenglinpan/AnT-pytorch/README.md

 Albeit not finished, basic structures and the cores are done.

 This project is not aim to re-implement results demonstrated in the paper since the dataset is not made public.
-Despite that I'm trying my best to rewrite the codes introduced by the authors, **THIS IMPLEMENTATION IS NOT GUARANTEED TO BE CORRECT**, but you're welcome to do modications on the code and sumbit and issues found.
+Despite that I'm trying my best to rewrite the codes introduced by the authors, **THIS IMPLEMENTATION IS NOT GUARANTEED TO BE CORRECT**, but you're welcome to do modications on the code and sumbit any issues found.